 It may be determined by the LDMG that it is necessary to appoint a Local Recovery Coordinator (LRC) to coordinate recovery at the local level.
-The LRC is appointed by the Chair, after consultation with the State Recovery Policy and Planning Coordinator (SRPPC) and the State Recovery Coordinator (SRC).
-The appointment of the LRC may be pre-emptive in anticipation of expected disaster impacts.

 The LRC should not, where possible, be the same person appointed as the LDC and should liaise regularly with the LDC during disaster operations.